dagbjorn/microcoffeeonkube/README.md

 * mountPath (inside the container): `/data/db`
 * hostPath (on the VM): `/mnt/sda1/data/mongodbdata`

 The data stored in the volume survive restarts.
-This is because Minikube is configured to persist files stored in the `/data` directory (a softlink to `/mnt/sda1/data`).
+This is because Minikube by default is configured to persist files stored in `/data` (a softlink to `/mnt/sda1/data`).

 ### Load data into the database collections